ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor: Reinforcing Long-term Engagement with Residual Actor

 To reconstruct behaviors of the online-serving policy, we should learn a mapping $\tilde{\pi}_{on}(a|s)$ from states to action distributions such that $\tilde{\pi}_{on}(a|s) \approx \pi_{on}(a|s)$ where $ \pi_{on}(a|s)$ is the online-serving policy.
 A naive approach is to use a model $D(a|s;\theta_d)$ with parameters $\theta_d$ to approximate $ \pi_{on}(a|s)$ and optimize $\theta_d$ by minimizing

 However, such deterministic action generation only allows for an instance of action and will cause huge deviation if the only estimator is not precise.
-To mitigate this, inspired by conditional variational auto-encoder (CVAE)~\cite{kingma2013auto}, we propose to encode $a_{on}$ into a latent distribution conditioned on $s$, and decode samples from the latent space to get estimators of $a_{on}$.
-Following CVAE, we define the latent distribution $\mathcal{C}(s,a_{on})$ as a multivariate Gaussian whose parameters, i.e., mean and variance, are determined by an encoder $E(\cdot|s,a_{on};\theta_e)$ with parameters $\theta_e$.
+To mitigate this, we propose to encode $a_{on}$ into a latent distribution conditioned on $s$, and decode samples from the latent space to get estimators of $a_{on}$.
+By doing so, we can generate multiple action estimators by sampling from the latent distribution.
+The key idea is inspired by conditional variational auto-encoder (CVAE)~\citep{kingma2013auto}.
+We define the latent distribution $\mathcal{C}(s,a_{on})$ as a multivariate Gaussian whose parameters, i.e., mean and variance, are determined by an encoder $E(\cdot|s,a_{on};\theta_e)$ with parameters $\theta_e$.
 Then for each latent vector $c\sim \mathcal{C}(s,a_{on})$, we can use a decoder $D(a|s,c;\theta_d)$ with parameters $\theta_d$ to map it back to an action.
 To improve generalization ability, we apply a KL regularizer which controls the deviation between $\mathcal{C}(s,a_{on})$ and its prior which is chosen as the multivariate normal distribution $\mathcal{N}(0,1)$.
 Formally, we can optimize $\theta_e$ and $\theta_d$ by minimizing the following loss:

 where $a_{on}\sim \pi_{on}(a|s)$ and $c\sim\mathcal{C}(s,a_{on};\theta_e)$\footnote{$\mathcal{C}(s,a_{on};\theta_e)$ is parameterized by $\theta_e$ because it is a multivariate Gaussian whose mean and variance are the output of the encoder $E(\cdot|s,a_{on};\theta_e)$.}.
 When performing behavior reconstruction for an unknown state $s$, we do not know its $a_{on}$ and therefore cannot build $\mathcal{C}(s,a_{on};\theta_e)$.
 As a mitigation, we sample $n$ latent vectors from the prior of $\mathcal{C}(s,a_{on})$, i.e., $\{c^i\sim \mathcal{N}(0,1)\}_{i=0}^{n}$.
 Then for each $c^i$, we can generate an estimator of $a_{on}$ by using the decoder $\tilde{a}_{on}^i=D(a|s,c^i;\theta_d)$.